EU Licensed4.8/5

 Frequently Asked Questions

-How long can I use betamethasone cream on my skin?
+How long can I use betamethasone cream?

 Medically Reviewed